jolson615/tech-exchange-2021/u2-python-unit-testing/python-essentials.md

 The concepts and skills practiced in the unit will directly apply to the following unit, where we will combine our knowledge of python and HTML to build full stack applications.

 ### Embrace Errors
 Working with the Python command line, students will see frequent errors.
-It’s important to frame this ahead of the lesson: errors are a way for your development environment to give you feedback on what your code is doing.
+It's important to frame this ahead of the lesson: errors are a way for your development environment to give you feedback on what your code is doing.
 We will learn a lot about how data types and functions work by carefully reading the error messages in our console.
 Responding to errors (and eventually anticipating them) is an important part of learning to code in Python, rather than a sign that you are on the wrong track.

 ## Objectives
 * SW initialize variables with floats, integers, booleans, and strings.